davidwmoorearct/enterdavidsvoid/README.md

-My personal Void Linux automated installer to re-create the same setup everywhere.
+My dotfiles + suckless software repo to quickly and easily re-create the same setup on every machine, every time.